 1 Press Insert object in the document you are creating or editing.
 A dialog opens.
-See Figure 76.
+See Figure 77.

-2 Select from the list the type of object you want to insert.

-3 Press Insert new to open the corresponding editor.

-Press Insert existing to open a list of files of that object type.
+- 2 Select from the list the type of object you want to insert. - 3 Press Insert new to open the corresponding editor.
+Press Insert existing to open a list of files.
 Only files which you can insert are listed.